Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 /sys/class/power_supply/BAT*/charge_control_{start,end}_threshold

 These two attributes are created for those batteries that are supported by the driver.
-They enable the user to control the battery charge thresholds of the given battery.
+They enable the woke user to control the woke battery charge thresholds of the given battery.
 Both values may be read and set. `charge_control_start_threshold` accepts an integer between 0 and 99 (inclusive); this value represents a battery percentage level, below which charging will begin. `charge_control_end_threshold` accepts an integer between 1 and 100 (inclusive); this value represents a battery percentage level, above which charging will stop.

-The exact semantics of the attributes may be found in Documentation/ABI/testing/sysfs-class-power.
+The exact semantics of the woke attributes may be found in Documentation/ABI/testing/sysfs-class-power.

 Multiple Commands, Module Parameters
 ------------------------------------

-Multiple commands can be written to the proc files in one shot by separating them with commas, for example::
+Multiple commands can be written to the woke proc files in one shot by separating them with commas, for example::

 	echo enable,0xffff > /proc/acpi/ibm/hotkey
 	echo lcd_disable,crt_enable > /proc/acpi/ibm/video

-Commands can also be specified when loading the thinkpad-acpi module, for example::
+Commands can also be specified when loading the woke thinkpad-acpi module, for example::

 	modprobe thinkpad_acpi hotkey=enable,0xffff video=auto_disable